robertsGeorge/JavaScript30/README.md

 * Using html canvas element's context to insert image data.
 * link.setAttribute('download', 'handsome');

-## 20 - Native Speech Recognition
+### 20 - Native Speech Recognition
 * use of the SpeechRecognition native browser API

-## 21 - Geolocation based Speedometer and Compass
+### 21 - Geolocation based Speedometer and Compass
 * Use of Xcode's simulator, to simulate a mobile device (then navigated to the external url on that simulated device) (URL provided by browser Sync server).
 * use of navigator.geolocation interface
 * watchPosition() method of the above, which accepts a Position object containing coordinates/heading/speed etc that is passed to a callback function, which is called whenever location / speed / heading etc. changes.

-## 22 - Follow Along Links
+### 22 - Follow Along Links
 * use of elem.getBoundingClientRect(): returns a DOMRect object with data about the element's position relative to viewport and its dimensions.
 * Use of the CSS translate() function (which works with the transform property) to reposition an element on the page

-# 23 - Speech Synthesis
+### 23 - Speech Synthesis
 * Working with SpeechSynthesis interface
 * specifically setting properties of a SpeechSynthesisUtterance object instance, e.g. pitch, rate, text and voice
 * Passing arguments to a eventListener callback by wrapping it inside an arrow function (also began to explore the .bind(this, arguments) method as an alternative way to do this)
 * Setting default parameter values, and default function behaviour based on that default value, and alternative behaviour if another value is passed.

+### 24 - Sticky Nav
+* Listening for a scroll event on the window (global) object
+* Accounting for extra space created when an element's css position is dynamically set to fixed.
+Elements below it will jump into the space it vacates.
+So can add e.g. padding to the body element to take this space up.